m0dts/HDMI-Encoder-Tools/README.md

 # HDMI-Encoder-Tools
-Bits of code for the Brovotech HDMI Encoder box
+Bits of code for the Brovotech(?)
+ON-DMI-16D HDMI Encoder box Tested with Firmware verions:
+1.96.200323 - Note line-in only works as mono input!!!
+1.60.190919

 encoder.py is a python class which has a few functions to control the encoder, i'm using a raspberry pi as the logic control in GB3KM which this is all based on.